Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 - Being on a Board of Directors for any number of organizations

-- Building a Church or spiritual center, school, hospital, etc.
+- Building a Church or spiritual centre, school, hospital, etc.

 - Education, or ESL, or helping build schools in other countries